SARAH-HADDAD/Design-Resources/readme.md

 [THE EXPERIMENTAL LAYOUT LAB](https://labs.jensimmons.com/) | Learn what's now possible in graphic design on the web : layout, CSS Grid, and more.
 [CSS Crid Generator](https://cssgrid-generator.netlify.app/) | This project is a way for people to use CSS Grid features quickly to create dynamic layouts.
 [Ultimate CSS Gradient Generator](https://www.colorzilla.com/gradient-editor/) | if you already have two colors and you need to make a CSS gradient, it outputs the code for it really nicely and gives you fallback and sorts of stuff.
+[CodePen](https://codepen.io/) | CodePen is a social development environment for front-end designers and developers.
+Build and deploy a website, show off your work, build test cases to learn and debug, and find inspiration.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>